Mapteg34/traffic-mate-parser/README.md

 # Task description

 Implement a sample URL parser in PHP without the use of any built-it function.

 The output of the parser need to return same of more information about the URL as the built-in function "parse_url" (https://www.php.net/manual/en/function.parse-url.php)

 # Solution description

 PHP's parse_url doesn't follow RFC3986 (https://tools.ietf.org/html/rfc3986), but I made my function "exactly the same as in PHP".

-You can see it's code in myParseUrl.php file.
+You can see her code in myParseUrl.php file.

 Uuups, list of used built-in functions:
 * empty